ncalc/ncalc/docs/articles/lambda_compilation.md

 ﻿# Compilation of expressions to CLR lambdas

 If you need a better performance you should use compilation of expressions to CLR lambdas feature.
+Especial thanks to the [NCalc2 fork](https://github.com/sklose/NCalc2) for the original implementation.

 ## Functionalities